WesleyBryie/ChumBucket/wiki/megathread/related_subreddits.md

 * /r/PiratedGames

 * /r/moddedandroidapps

+* /r/scihub - Support community for Sci-Hub.
+No requests.

 * /r/trackers - For discussion of public and private torrent trackers.
 No requests of specific pirated titles.